HibiscusCollective/gitfairy/docs/contributors/decisions/adr-0007-continuous-integration-and-deployment.md

 ## Decision Drivers

-* Documentation should be gramatically correct, correctly spelled, and be consistent in style.
+* Documentation should be grammatically correct, correctly spelled, and be consistent in style.
 * We need a way to monitor code quality and security and be able to provide proof to assure our users we are doing the right thing.
 * We should clearly communicate changes and update with minimal additional developer effort.
 * Our tools should be modern and actively maintained so we can be confident in their reliability.